The Soldier's Details

 It is believed Reg was in the Fairbridge Choir.

-Reg was working in 1935 at ‘Byeen’, Wattening via Toodyay
+He was working on a farm in 1935 at ‘Byeen’, Wattening via Toodyay

 In 1936 Reg was working at Pindawa Pastoral Company, Canna (small town located between Morawa and Mullewa) and was working at Yarloop prior to his enlistment.